Sunday, December 10, 2023

 Mitrovica and the Ibar

-Trying to find the river in a Mad Max landscape, Mitrovica.
+Trying to find the river....a Mad Max landscape, Mitrovica.

 The field team included Dimitris Zogaris (Univ.
 Thessaly) and our good friends Linda Grapci-Kotori and Donard Geci from University of Pristina.

-Main stem of the Iber in the north of Kosovo, near Rëvatskë, the northernmost surveyed site.
+Main stem of the Iber in the north of Kosovo, near Rëvatskë, the northernmost surveyed site (near the border).
+This area still shows moderate pollution from upstream but the fish fauna is quite rich.

 Small tributary in the north of Kosovo.

-Landscape in the south of Kosove, near one of the Sitnitsa tributaries.
+Landscape in the south of Kosove, near one of the Sitnitsa tributaries, the upland part of the Drenice river.

 Albania in late Autumn